The Basic Rules of Sending a Tenant a Notice to Quit

 What Is a Notice to Quit?

-A Notice to Quit is a formal landlord tenant document.
-Before you can file to evict a tenant, you must serve them with a Notice to Quit.
-This Notice informs them that they have “X” number of days to vacate the property or you will begin eviction proceedings against them.
+A Notice to Quit is a formal legal document a landlord sends a tenant in an attempt to fix a lease violation.
+In most cases, before a landlord can formally file to evict a tenant, the landlord must first serve the tenant with a Notice to Quit.
+This Notice gives the tenant a chance to fix the issue.
+It informs them that they have “X” number of days to fix the violation or the landlord will begin eviction proceedings against them.

-There are a number of reasons you can serve a tenant with a Notice to Quit.
-A Notice to Quit can be given because a tenant violated a clause in the lease agreement or through no fault of the tenant, such as the property is being retired from residential use.
+There are a number of reasons you can send a tenant a Notice to Quit.
+A Notice to Quit can be given because a tenant has violated a clause in the lease agreement or because of external factors unrelated to the tenant, such as the property being taken off the rental market.
+Examples of reasons to send a Notice to Quit include:

-Whatever the reason is that you are filing the Notice to Quit, it must be clearly spelled out in the Notice.
+Whatever the reason is that you are filing the Notice to Quit, this reason must be clearly spelled out in the Notice.
 Failure to present a tenant with a Notice to Quit is a common eviction mistake landlords make.

 Who Should Be Named on the Notice to Quit?